SamSJackson/Level4-Proj/agendas/meeting_03_10_23.md

 - Is the degradation of text perplexity linear through paraphrasing?
 - Impact of short-context paraphraser vs long-context paraphraser?
 - Feasibility of use in academic context?
 - Is there a reasonable "minimum" text length for watermarking/paraphrasing?
+- Impact of watermarking given different generation methods (greedy vs beam vs sampling)

 ### Meeting Minutes